-How to Use Ahrefs for Mobile Optimization: Step-by-Step Guide
+How to Use Ahrefs Mobile: A Step-by-Step Guide

 Ahrefs mobile SEO audit on tablet.